 Pinning Sue down to get to know her better is no mean feat.
 She is a busy person, as one would expect, but she took some time out to tell us a little about her previous experience and how she came to be in Metfield and manager of Metfield Stores.

 I started my retail journey at 17 in my best friend’s father’s newsagents.
 I helped out by delivering lots of newspapers on rainy days when the paperboys failed to turn up.

 Next, I went on to Birkenhead market where, over the years, I sold shirts, curtains and, finally, sweets and cigarettes for Arthur Kearney, a great family business, well known in both Liverpool and Birkenhead markets.

-Finally, on to Spain, where I started another chapter.
+My last big adventure took me to Spain, where I started another chapter.
 I went to work in The Red Lion – the oldest English bar in Torremolinos.
 I worked in the kitchen and bar for a season and then was asked to be manageress in The Cosy Nook, a restaurant on the seafront in La Carihuela, where I worked happily for many years until ?????

 Sue – can you just give a few more details to get you back to the UK and living in Metfield?
 And can I come and take some pics please when you are in the shop?